schmittjoaopedro/alns-dpdp/README.md

 # Adaptive Large Neighborhood Search for Dynamic Pick-up and Delivery Problem

-An proposal of Adaptive Large Neighborhood Search Algorithm for the Pickup and Delivery Problem with Time Windows and Dynamic Requests (DPDPTW).
+A proposal of Adaptive Large Neighborhood Search Algorithm for the Pickup and Delivery Problem with Time Windows and Dynamic Requests (DPDPTW).

 ## Overview